AdobeDocs/uix/src/pages/aem-labs/index.md

 ---
-title: Getting started with AEM Labs
-description: Instructions on how to access AEM Labs
+title: Welcome to AEM Labs
+description: Explore, enable and configure UI Extensions
 contributors:
   - AdobeDocs/uix
 ---
-# Getting Started with AEM Labs
+# Welcome to AEM Labs
+AEM Labs is a playground, designed for developers seeking creative freedom within AEM.
+Within AEM Labs, you have the can to enable or disable extensions on a per-instance basis, access Adobe's first-party extensions, and much more.

 This guide will walk you through the initial steps to get started with AEM Labs.
 You will learn how to access the AEM Labs platform and understand the role-based permissions to ensure a smooth start.

 ## Accessing AEM Labs